ligaripash/MuSiCa/README.md

 ![](arch-coarse-no-pga.png)

 ## Introduction
 This is an implementation of the fast and accurate face alignment algorithm presented in the paper:
 [Knowing When to Quit: Selective Cascaded Regression with Patch Attention for Real-Time Face Alignment](https://arxiv.org/abs/2012.15460)

+## Abstract

+Facial landmarks (FLM) estimation is a critical component in many face-related applications.
+In this work, we aim to optimize for both accuracy and speed and explore the trade-off between them.
+Our key observation is that not all faces are created equal.
+Frontal faces with neutral expressions converge faster than faces with extreme poses or expressions.
+To differentiate among samples, we train our model to predict the regression error after each iteration.
+If the current iteration is accurate enough, we stop iterating, saving redundant iterations while keeping the accuracy in check.
+We also observe that as neighboring patches overlap, we can infer all facial landmarks (FLMs) with only a small number of patches without a major accuracy sacrifice.
+Architecturally, we offer a multi-scale, patch-based, lightweight feature extractor with a fine-grained local patch attention module, which computes a patch weighting according to the information in the patch itself and enhances the expressive power of the patch features.
+We analyze the patch attention data to infer where the model is attending when regressing facial landmarks and compare it to face attention in humans.
+Our model runs in real-time on a mobile device GPU, with 95 Mega Multiply-Add (MMA) operations, outperforming all state-of-the-art methods under 1000 MMA, with a normalized mean error of 8.16 on the 300W challenging dataset

 ## Installation